K – 8

 -Bettina L. Love

-Rebecca has served as Principal of the Fernhill Campus of Wissahickon Charter School (WCS) since 2019 and was previously the Middle School Director from 2012-2019.
+Rebecca served as Principal of the Fernhill Campus of Wissahickon Charter School (WCS) from 2019 – 2023.
+She was previously the Middle School Director from 2012-2019.
 WCS’s curriculum and school culture emphasizes the environment, service learning, peace and conflict resolution, and family involvement.
 Under Rebecca’s leadership, WCS-Fernhill Campus achieved dramatic increases in students earning proficient or advanced on the language arts section of the Pennsylvania System of School Assessment (PSSA), and almost no students earned a score below basic.
 Furthermore, nearly half of 8th graders earned proficient or advanced on the PSSA’s science section.

 As the Middle School Director, the Fernhill Campus ranked 1st-4th of all Philadelphia peer schools on the Language Arts PSSAs, in the top half in Math and #1 in Science.
 Additionally, in 2014, Rebecca supported the opening of the WCS-Awbury Campus.